beatboxjs/ror-player/assets/tuneDescriptions/the-roof-is-on-fire.md

 ## Background

-**Name:** “The roof if on fire” is part of the chorus in the song “Fire Water Burn” by the Bloodhound Gang ([YouTube](https://www.youtube.com/watch?v=Adgx9wt63NY)), which covers the chorus of the song “The Roof Is on Fire” by Rock Master Scott & the Dynamic Three ([YouTube](https://youtu.be/-Vv_LwwwpmU?t=263)).
+**Name:** “The roof is on fire” is part of the chorus in the song “Fire Water Burn” by the Bloodhound Gang ([YouTube](https://www.youtube.com/watch?v=Adgx9wt63NY)), which covers the chorus of the song “The Roof Is on Fire” by Rock Master Scott & the Dynamic Three ([YouTube](https://youtu.be/-Vv_LwwwpmU?t=263)).
 Also, the roof of the sauna was literally on fire during the TNM 2019 in Lithuania.

 **Musical background:** Based on the song “Fire Water Burn” by the Bloodhound Gang, which covers the chorus of the song “The Roof Is on Fire” by Rock Master Scott & the Dynamic Three.